-Since the late 1990s the stock is found in shallower water than before, and in 2012 the survey biomass depth index decreased again from its 2011 value.
+Since the late 1990s the stock is found in shallower water than before, but in 2013 the survey biomass depth index increased from its 2012 value.

 Area-weighted mean bottom temperature in the survey area increased at the beginning of the 1990s, by about 1.6°C, and this relatively warm period continued in 2012.